-Since establishing the state prison system in the 1850s, good-hearted neighbors have voluntarily stepped inside to help the incarcerated population.
+Since establishing the state prison system in the 1850s, good-hearted female volunteers stepped inside to help the incarcerated population.
 Without recognition or fanfare, they’ve improved the lives of countless people living in the state’s penal institutions.

-In honor of Women’s History Month, Inside CDCR takes a closer look at those who’ve donated their time, money or skills to improve public safety through rehabilitation.
+Inside CDCR takes a closer look at female volunteers who donated their time, money or skills to improve public safety through rehabilitation.

 New York’s first female prison leader comes to San Quentin